 - Does the proposal start something completely new, alter or expand a current activity? - Is the vision clear and the overall rationale compelling? - Are the goals and objectives for this proposal well-articulated? - Is the dollar amount requested well-rationalized? - Does the proposal demonstrate multiple sources of financial support and a plan to develop the project toward sustainability? - Does the proposal have the approval of the presbytery committee involved? - Does the presbytery entity exhibit readiness and ability to accomplish its intentions?
-Do those involved demonstrate wholehearted ownership of the project? - Does the development of this proposal show evidence of God's leading and guiding the proposers through discernment? - Does the proposal contain evaluation criteria that measure the anticipated results?
+Do those involved demonstrate wholehearted ownership of the project? - Does the development of this proposal show evidence of God's leading and guiding the proposers through discernment? - Does the proposal contain evaluation criteria that measure the anticipated results? - 16 17

-1
+1 1

-2 PRESBYTERY OF FLORIDA
+2 2 PRESBYTERY ( DF FLORIDA

-3 UNBUDGETED PROJECT APPLICATION
+3 3 UNBUDGETED PROJI ECT APPLICATION

-4 CIVE GETED TROUBETTM TERRITORY
+4

-5 PROJ ECT NAME: Date
+5 5 PROJECT NAME: Date

-6 Reque sting Ministry:
+6 6 Requesting Ministry:

-7 Conta ct person(s):
+7 7 Contact person(s):

-8 Summ ary of the project (one paragraph)
+8 8 Summary of the project (one paragraph)

-9 Amou nt requested:
+9 9 Amount requested:

-10 Requi red Information
+10 0 Required Information

-11 • Which of the 6 Project Objectives (see below) does this Project address?
+11 • Which of the 6 Project Objectives (see below) d oes this Project address?
 How?
 Include all that

-12 apply.
+12 2 apply.

-13 • What is the timeline for the project?
-What are the expected outcomes?
+13 1 5 e expected outcomes?
 How will you measure if

-14 the project accomplished its goals?
+14 1 5 1 8

-15 • Describe the contributions to the project other than the grant: (money, time, talents, etc.).
+15 1 5 han the grant: (money, time, talents, etc.).
 As part

-16 of this step please provide a proposed current income and expense budget for the project.
+16 come and expense budget for the project.
 How

-17 will this be funded in the future?

-18 How will this project build discipleship?
+17

+18 1 5 1 1

-19 • How will this unbudgeted financial support from the presbytery enable our presbytery's effort to
+19 e 11 n the presbytery enable our presbytery's effort to

-20 grow in being a community of faith, hope, love, and witness?
+20

-21 22 • How will this financial support enable our presbytery to grow in vitality, faithfulness, and service?
-Who (individual(s) or team(s)) will be championing this project?
+21 22 11 1 bytery to grow in vitality, faithfulness, and service? ning this project?

-23 Projec et Objectives
+23 3 Project Objectives

-24 • To invite the members and congregations of the Presbytery of Florida to dream new dreams,

-25 imagine new ways, and begin new initiatives that lead to the development, redevelopment and

-26 renewal of congregational life, ministry and outreach.
-(Joel 2:28-29)

-27 2.
-To encourage innovative attempts to develop and expand hands-on ministries that serve the people

-28 of our local communities in Christ-like ways.
-(Ephesians 4)
+24

+25 1 / 1

+26

+27

+28 1 /

-29 3.
-To encourage members and congregations to become more involved in the wholeness and
+29 9 3.
+To encourage members and congregations to be come more involved in the wholeness and

-30 wellbeing (Shalom) of their communities (Jeremiah 29:7)

-31 To seek to make disciples across all economic, racial and ethnic boundaries.
-(Galatians 3:20)

-32 5.
-5 5

-33 6.
-To encourage congregations and presbytery entities to rethink their ministries for the 21st century.

-34 (Romans 12:1-2, Acts 9:31)
+- To encourage members and congregations to become more involved in the wholeness and 3. wellbeing (Shalom) of their communities (Jeremiah 29:7) - 4.
+To seek to make disciples across all economic, racial and ethnic boundaries.
+(Galatians 3:20) - 5.
+To foster innovation in the Presbytery of Florida mission and outreach.
+(Acts 2:46-47) - To encourage congregations and presbytery entities to rethink their ministries for the 21st century.
+6. (Romans 12:1-2, Acts 9:31)